mathiasroesler/uSMC-conversion/README.md

 ```
 **Note:** the **-p** and **-m** flags of the [***PNP-comp.py***](#pnp) script can now be used.

 Use the [***param-sweep.py***](#sweep) script to run the parameter sweeps for all four parameters.
-The ranges provided here compute 21 simulations for each parameter at each stage using the RMSE metric:
+The ranges provided here compute 20 simulations for each parameter at each stage using the RMSE metric:
 ```
-$ python3 param-sweep.py gcal rmse sweep 0.17 0.6 0.0215
+$ python3 param-sweep.py gcal rmse sweep 0.17 0.6 20
-$ python3 param-sweep.py gna rmse sweep 0.014 0.0625 0.002425
+$ python3 param-sweep.py gna rmse sweep 0.014 0.0625 20
-$ python3 param-sweep.py gkca rmse sweep 2.0 3.0 0.05
+$ python3 param-sweep.py gkca rmse sweep 2.0 3.0 20
-$ python3 param-sweep.py gkv43 rmse sweep 1.2 2.6 0.07
+$ python3 param-sweep.py gkv43 rmse sweep 1.2 2.6 20
 ```
-**Note:** the plot sub-command of the [***param-sweep.py***](#sweep) script can now be used.\
+**Note:** the plot sub-command of the [***param-sweep.py***](#sweep) script can now be used.

 Plot the sensitivity analysis results with the [***sensitivity.py***](#sense) script:
 ```
 $ python3 senstivitiy.py rmse